BTCfork/BTC-Forks-Roadmap/Proposals/BTC Forks Roadmap Proposal.md

   4. Accelerated Phylomemetic Tree Development
   5. Implementation Readiness Levels
 5. The First Spinoff
+  1. Goals
+  2. Process to Launch
+  3. Checklist of Things to Achieve before a Successful Fork Can Occur
 6. Future Objectives
 7. Risks
   1. Attacks